ngrewe/django-faucet-pipeline/README.md

 to true or not.
 If debug mode is enabled, the manifest file will be re-read when ever a template is rendered.
 In production, you should have `DEBUG` set to `False`, in which case `manifest.json` will be read once on first access and then cached indefinitely.

+## Example Project

+An example project demonstrating the this integration is available [here](https://github.com/ngrewe/django-faucet-pipeline-example).